3302 Greenmount Avenue,

 The building has been gutted, and various shops are now located inside.
 The front entrance has not been changed however, and even the massive marquee still stands.
 The area is undergoing some changes, and it will be interesting to see how the theatre survives if the area makes a come back.

 The front of the theatre was rather ornate with “dancing ladies” in stone that have started to crumble over the past years but are still visible from the street.
-The theatre was split down the middle and twinned in the late-1960’s.
+A new huge curve marquee was installed in the spring of 1948 and the theatre was split down the middle and twinned in 1984.
 During its run as a movie theatre the massive marquee lit up the entire block of Greenmount Avenue.

 Just login to your account and subscribe to this theater